kedacore/keda-docs/content/docs/2.7/operate/metrics-server.md

 }
 ```

-You can also query for the value of a specifyc metric using `kubectl`:
+You can also query for the value of a specifc metric using `kubectl`:
 ```bash
 kubectl get --raw "/apis/external.metrics.k8s.io/v1beta1/namespaces/YOUR_NAMESPACE/YOUR_METRIC_NAME"
 ```